Eseroghene/E-COMMERCE-DATA-ANALYSIS/README.md

 ## RECOMMENDATIONS

-  **Historical Sales Trend**

-- Conduct market research to understand the decline.
+-Conduct market research to understand sales decline.
-- Innovate with new products and revise marketing strategies.
+-Innovate with new products and revise marketing strategies.
-- Optimize costs and focus on customer retention.
+-Optimize costs and focus on customer retention.

- **Customer Retention and Loyalty**

-- While the business has a solid base of returning customers, there is potential for growth by improving strategies to attract more new customers.

- **Shipping Vs Delivery Performance**
+-Improve strategies to attract new customers while retaining existing ones.

-- Improve Same Day & Standard Class: Streamline logistics to reduce late deliveries.
+-Improve Same Day & Standard Class shipping to reduce late deliveries.
-- Reduce Cancelled Shipments: Focus on lowering cancellations in First Class (5.59%).
+-Reduce First Class cancellations (5.59%).
--Promote Reliable Classes: Market First Class for its high on-time percentage (82.91%) and low late deliveries (9.65%).
+-Promote First Class for its high on-time percentage (82.91%) and low late deliveries (9.65%).

- **Geographical Performance**

-- Invest in the West for its high revenue ($16.7M) and A.O.V (433.2).
+-Invest in the West for higher revenue ($16.7M) and A.O.V (433.2).
-- Boost revenue in the South, which has the lowest revenue ($8.4M) and A.O.V (425.2), by addressing potential challenges.
+-Boost revenue in the South by addressing challenges.
-- Apply best practices from the West to improve performance in the Central and South regions.
+-Apply best practices from the West to improve Central and South regions.

-**Delivery and Sales Relationship By Regions**

-Late Delivery:
-- Despite high sales in all regions, especially in the West, streamline delivery processes to reduce delays
-- Emphasize product quality and manage customer expectations to maintain satisfaction.
-Advance Shipping:
+-Streamline delivery processes to reduce delays, especially in the West.
-- West has the highest demand for faster delivery.
-Offer premium shipping options, particularly in the  West, and extend them to other regions like the East and South where demand is also notable.
+-Offer premium shipping options, particularly in the West and other regions like the East and South.
-On-Time Delivery:
-- East region’s focus on timely delivery is contributing to higher revenue.
-Replicate these best  practices in the Central region to overcome its delivery challenges and boost its revenue.
+-Replicate East region’s on-time delivery practices in the Central region to increase revenue.

-**Customer Segmementation**

-- Consumer Segment: Continue to  Focus on driving repeat sales with targeted marketing and personalized offers.
+-Focus on driving repeat sales in the Consumer segment with targeted marketing.
-- Corporate Segment: Strengthen relationships and offer bulk discounts or subscriptions to boost revenue.
+-Strengthen Corporate segment relationships and offer bulk discounts.
-- Home Office & Home Segments: Invest in tailored products and marketing to capture growth potential.
+-Invest in tailored products and marketing for Home Office & Home segments.
+-Provide an interactive Power BI dashboard to analyze E-Commerce trends, customer segmentation, and product performance for actionable insights.